WesleyBryie/ChumBucket/wiki/megathread/music.md

 &nbsp;

-# 📑 2 ➜ Specialized Apps
+# 📑 2 ➜ Direct Downloads • Specialized Apps

 ### 🔗 [deemix](https://deemix.app/)
 - deemix is a basic Deezer downloader library that allows you to download Spotify playlists as Deezer playlists.